-LeftHand Networks Inc. announced version 7.0 of its SANiQ iSCSI SAN software, which according to the company contains dozens of updates, including performance boosts, new data replication
+LeftHand Networks Inc. announced version 7.0 of its SANiQ iSCSI SAN software, which according to the company contains dozens of updates, including performance boosts, new data replication and failover options, and more efficient thin provisioning.

 The most popular updates with LeftHand users are the new features around geographically distributed clusters and replication for disaster recovery.
 In particular, the ability to have LeftHand's clustered storage nodes within the same logical system but operating on separate Ethernet subnets has users interested.